luisrodrigues154/ABD_tool/README.md

 })()
 ```
 **Note 1:** Notice that between the first two lines there's no space.
 The first line should be at the first line of the script (literally)</br>
-**Note 2:** Using the function source("script.R"), there's no need to have this anonymous function code structure.
+**Note 2:** Using the function source("script.R"), there's no need to have the anonymous function wrapper structure.